T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ### Q) Design patterns in java
 https://javatechonline.com/when-to-use-which-design-pattern-23-gof-pattern/

+  What is STRUCTURAL DESIGN PATTERNS
+       They focus on how classes and objects are composed to form larger, flexible, and efficient structures.
+       Structural patterns help you assemble objects and classes while keeping the system loosely coupled and easy to maintain.
+            * Reuse existing code without modifying it
+            * Simplify complex class relationships
+            * Decouple abstractions from implementations
+            * Improve flexibility and scalability

+            #### Adapter Pattern :
+                           Use Adapter when your system needs to interact with an incompatible interface without modifying existing code.
+                           It’s useful when integrating legacy systems with modern APIs.
+Works best when you cannot change the target interface

+                           Adapter converts one interface into another, enabling smooth collaboration between otherwise incompatible components.
+                           Ex:
+                                Integrating an old XML-based API with a new JSON-based REST service.
+                                Using third-party payment APIs that require format conversion.
+                                Adapting voltage converters conceptually: 220V → 110V device adapter.

+            #### Bridge Pattern :
+                           Use Bridge when abstraction and implementation must evolve independently.
+                           It prevents creating numerous classes when you mix multiple combinations of functionality.
+                           Best suited when your system has multiple dimensions of variation.

+                           Bridge reduces class explosion by separating what the object does from how it does it.

+                           ex:
+                                Remote controls controlling different types of devices (TV, AC, Projector).
+                                Payment system separating payment mode (UPI, Card) from platform (Razorpay, Stripe).

+            #### Composite Pattern : Use Composite when you need to represent hierarchies where individual items and groups should be treated uniformly.
+Perfect when operations must be applied to both leaf and composite objects seamlessly

+            #### Decorator Pattern :
+            #### Facade Pattern :
+            #### Flyweight Pattern :
+            #### Proxy Pattern :

    What is behavioral design pattern

         Behavioral Design Patterns are a category of software design patterns that focus on how objects interact, communicate, and share responsibilities.